As an Amazon Associate I earn from qualifying purchases. Learn More

 Hair Dullness

 Is your hair always dull?
 Maybe it’s because of straightening it often.
-Hair dullness is as a result of having insufficient natural oils from your head that lubricates your hair.
-Straightening your hair depletes natural oils of your hair and your hair becomes dull and bland.
+Hair dullness is a result of having insufficient natural oils from your head that lubricates your hair.
+Straightening your hair depletes the natural oils of your hair and your hair becomes dull and bland.

 Dry hair will have nothing to make it look shiny and it will even look unhealthy as its texture has already been destroyed.
-Your scalp lacks natural oil and all the moisture of your hair have been seeped out while straightening it.
+Your scalp lacks natural oil and all the moisture of your hair has been seeped out while straightening it.

 The beauty you see in your hair with a healthy shine is because of your scalp’s moisture and natural oils.
 Once you rob these two from your hair by continuously straightening it, hair dullness is rewarded.